LAAC-LSCP/zoo-babble-validation/data_analyses/z_historical_cleanup.md

 # cleaning up files

 $ wc -l data_analyses/files_from_elsewhere/*
   19692 data_analyses/files_from_elsewhere/Metadata_batch1b_20200809.csv
 14040 data_analyses/files_from_elsewhere/Metadata_batch22020_lisa.csv
 20 data_analyses/files_from_elsewhere/demo-data.tsv
 0 data_analyses/files_from_elsewhere/dict_4.json
 10 data_analyses/files_from_elsewhere/filename_links.csv
 33731 data_analyses/files_from_elsewhere/metadata_all_PU.csv
 11982 data_analyses/files_from_elsewhere/result_final_lisa.csv

 Metadata_batch1b_20200809.csv and Metadata_batch22020_lisa.csv start the same way, so we remove duplicates & merge

 ## TO KEEP
 10 data_analyses/files_from_elsewhere/filename_links.csv contains the mapping between children and recording name 20 data_analyses/files_from_elsewhere/demo-data.tsv contains children's demographic info result_final_lisa.csv contains lab annotation
  33731 data_analyses/files_from_elsewhere/metadata_all_PU.csv contains all metadata for PU

 ## TO REMOVE
+write_seg_data.pymerge_datasets_zoon.pyConvert_Zooniverse.ipynbchunk_to_segment.py

+all of the above are no longer needed, since code/recover_zooniverse_metadata.py can generate a csv with combined metadata+subject info, and the code 202010_jslhr/generate_jslhr_data.R can generate all the intermediate files that could be needed.

 dict_4.json was created by a different analysis pipeline --> it can be removed, no longer useful, contains no info

    19692 data_analyses/files_from_elsewhere/Metadata_batch1b_20200809.csv